 A trained technician will come to your home with a fiber optic video sewer inspection camera and use a flexible cable to wind through your home’s pipes to find the cause of your plumbing problems.
 This technological advancement has changed the game in plumbing and taken the guessing out of it as well.
 There is no longer a need to take an educated guess or dig up your yard in the hopes of finding the exact location of the problem only to find the first three spots were not it!

 Doing a sewer camera inspection allows plumbers to precisely locate and repair any line blockages or cracks without digging up your lawn.
 Once the camera finds the culprit, the radio transmitter attached to the plumbing inspection camera sends a signal to the technician to find its exact location.
-Then they can begin strategizing what may be needed to fix it, like trenchless pipe bursting technology.
+Then they can begin strategizing what may be needed to fix it, like trenchless pipe bursting or pipe lining technology.

 Adding a Sewer Camera Inspection to Your Annual Home Maintenance